philthompson/blog/gen/static/tip-jar/index.md

 [//]: # (gen-meta-end)

 Web hosting isn't free, and I spend an inordinate amount of time working on things to post on this site.
+This site is not monetized in any way with ads or user tracking.
 Any tip or donation would be received with tremendous gratitude.
 I am interested in cryptocurrencies so I have published some addresses here.
 If you are a user/proponent of some other cryptocurrency not listed here, let me know and I'll provide an address.
-Otherwise, you can buy me a coffee:
+Otherwise, you can buy me a coffee.
+Thanks!

 <details open style="text-align: center">
 	<summary>Buy Me A Coffee</summary>